Kusnierewicz/Webclip_downloading_automatization/README.md

 # Contacts

-If you want to participate in actively developing Web Clip automation please contact me via email
+If you want to participate in actively developing Webclip automation please contact me via email.